openDAQ/openDAQ/bindings/dotnet/openDAQ.Net/README.md

 ## Development environment
-- Visual Studio 2022 (V17.8.x)
+- Visual Studio 2022 (V17.11.x)
-- TargetFramework: net8.0
+- TargetFramework: net6.0
 - Platform: x64
 - Language: C#
 - Test-framework: NUnit

 ## Prerequisites
-The _openDAQ_ binaries (on Windows `*.dll`) need to exist in `./build/x64/msvc-22/full/bin/Debug` or `*/Release`.
+The _openDAQ_ SDK binaries (on Windows `*.dll`) need to exist in `./build/x64/msvc-22/full/bin/Debug` or `*/Release`.
 This is normally accomplished by running `cmake`.
 The libraries will be copied to the output directory.
-For `NuGet` the libraries will be placed in the structure `runtime/win-x64/native/*`.
+For `NuGet` the libraries will be placed in the structure `runtime/win-x64/native/*` (Linux binaries will only be packed in CI builds).
 The generated C# code (`RTGen`) needs to reside in `./build/bindings/CSharp/core` (also from `cmake`).
-The manually created C# code resides in `./bindings/dotnet/openDAQ.Net/openDAQ.Net/core`.
+The manually created/generated C# bindings code resides in `./bindings/dotnet/openDAQ.Net/openDAQ.Net/core`.

 ```
 ./build